alan-sarkis/I2S_PIPELINED_FIR/README.md

   All pins and clock divider values where derived from both of these reference manuals.

 ## Function of This Program:
-The purpose of this program is to take in external data through the I2S protocol.
-Later, that data is sent to an FIR filter.
-Finally, the filtered data is sent back out through the same I2S protocol.
+This project implements the I2S protocol to receive audio input, processes it through various FIR filters derived from MATLAB, and then outputs the filtered audio via the same I2S protocol.
+Timing closure was achieved by pipelining the FIR filter stages.

 ## Video of program functioning:
 Still have not recorded a functioning video.